 It got me to thinking as a sportsman who uses the national forest a lot, how we as outdoor enthusiasts have been asleep while the forest service just keeps closing roads and making it harder for older people and those with disabilities to enjoy our public lands.

 Here’s where I put in a plug for wildlifelawyer.com, keep their phone number in your wallet as it may come in handy if you are ever caught on the wrong road (it is your responsibility to know which roads are closed even if they are not marked) the fines could be stiff and if you are hunting at the time there could be points added against your hunting license.
 It seems to be a trend with state and federal game and fish agencies to pile on charges whenever possible.

 Here in Arizona the forest service has made some peculiar exceptions, if you shoot an elk you can use a closed road or even go off the road altogether with your ATV to retrieve it.
-That exception doesn't work for deer, bear or mt. lion you have to pack these out on your back.
-Also wood cutters get a pass, they can drive where ever they like as long as they can demonstrate that there is a dead tree to be cut.
+That exception doesn’t work for deer, bear, or mountain lion you have to pack these out on your back.
+Also, woodcutters get a pass, they can drive where ever they like as long as they can demonstrate that there is a dead tree to be cut.
 Campers are restricted to camping no more than 30 feet off the road in long stretches of open forest roads.

-It's time to take a stand and let our voices be heard, it's important that sportsman whenever possible attend state fish and game and USFS public meetings because without our input they are implementing rules that negatively affect us now and a future generations of hunters.
+It’s time to take a stand and let our voices be heard, it’s important that sportsmen, whenever possible, attend state fish and game and USFS public meetings because without our input they are implementing rules that negatively affect us now and for the future generations of hunters.